Our Implantation Process

 Placing dental implants requires a surgical procedure in which precision channels are created in the jawbone, often using a surgical guide.
 The implants are then fitted into the sites so that they are in intimate contact with the bone.
-They generally require two to six months to fuse to the bone before they can have tooth restorations attached to them to complete the process
+They generally require two to six months to fuse to the bone before they can have tooth restorations attached to them to complete the process.

 Natural teeth and dental implants may look the same, feel the same, and even function in a similar way, but they are very different.
-The most important differences are in the way they attach to the surrounding bone, their response to dental disease, their maintenance, and repair.
+The most important differences are in the way they attach to the surrounding bone, their response to dental disease, their maintenance, and their repair.

 The gum tissues also attach to the root of a tooth with collagen fibres as described above.
 However, gum tissues can only stick to the surface of dental implants.

 Teeth are susceptible to dental decay as well as the need for root canal therapy; dental implants are metal and do not decay or need root canal.
 Teeth may also be susceptible to periodontal (gum) disease, while dental implants may be susceptible to peri-implantitis, an inflammatory response to bacterial biofilm of the tissues surrounding the implant, which can result in disintegration of the bone to the implant.